victor-basurto/sitecore-training/questions/questions-01.md

 3- _what is the name of the feature tht makes **WCM** possible in Sitecore?_
 - Experience Management (xManagement)

-4- _Ture or False: The view should contain all the business logic_.
+4- _True or False: The view should contain all the business logic_.
 - False

 5- _In what order are these configuration files processed by default?_